troyam/node-youtube-comments/README.md

 Run node magic and wait.

+The comments.json will appears, just open it.

+NOTE: SOME VIDEOS HAS MORE THAN 1.000 COMMENTS AND THAT CAN BE SLOWLY.

 You can run this code for example every day using cron or pm2 or similar to get analisys from your Channel or something else.